You’re getting screwed on Amazon Prime Day

 Of course, some things really will be cheaper than they normally are during Prime Day.
 But there’s a difference between buying something you need at discount and buying something that you don’t need because it’s discounted.
 Yarrow’s research has found that sales-obsessed shoppers ultimately end up spending more than non-sale shoppers, because they’re lured by a discount into buying things that aren’t truly satisfying.
 And when they feel unsatisfied, they keep shopping.

 So what if you find something you actually need on sale?
-Jim Wilcox, technology reporter at Consumer Reports, advises people who are shopping on Prime Day, or any deal day, to always use a price-tracking site like camelcamelcamel.
+Jim Willcox, technology reporter at Consumer Reports, advises people who are shopping on Prime Day, or any deal day, to always use a price-tracking site like camelcamelcamel.
 Prices are often artificially raised before events like Black Friday only to be dropped to create the “discount.”
 Historically speaking, the best Amazon sales tend to be on Amazon’s own items, like Echo speakers and Kindles.

 What’s really in it for Amazon